dipy/dipy/doc/installation.rst

 ======================

 dipy_ is in active development at the moment and we are doing our best to create a release as soon as we can.
-Soon here is not hypothetical a release is planned before the end of January 2011.
+Soon here is not hypothetical a release is planned before the end of February 2011.

 General usage [available soon]
 ------------------------------